 This makes it more accessible for students who have slower connectivity or devices and closes the gap that many families face.
 After all, for any teacher to have better engagement, the students have to be present.

 Boddle gameplay matches that of casual games

 These are games many children are already familiar with and enjoy in their leisure.
 By leveraging this sense of familiarity, we ensure that cheer and excitement become as integral a part of the game as the math practices.

 Learning is tough in this time period, so it is important that we reward our little troopers, as they give it their best in the classroom.
 After answering three questions correctly in a row, students get to enjoy a mini-break by playing a fun mini game that gives them rewards at the end of it!
 This also incentivizes students to not guess answers and to critically think through each question.

 Tools like text-to-speech and instructional videos ensure that students have the support right when they need it.
 These tools enrich the learning experience and understand the math concepts at hand.

 Boddle can be incorporated into daily learning activities at home to help students learn math in a new, engaging way.
 Through their Boddle parent portal, parents will have the opportunity to engage with their children in a way unlike ever before and become active participants in their child’s educational success.

 Boddle's platform strengthens the shared relationship between teachers and students and becomes a tool to make learning fun for students and easy for teachers.
 Check out the video below to view the student experience:

 Boddle currently runs on desktops, laptops, and Chromebooks using Safari, Firefox, or Chrome browsers.
-The Boddle app for iPad, tablets, and mobile users will be available soon on iOS and Android!
+The Boddle app for iPad, tablets, and mobile users is also available on the Apple App Store.

 Share this Post